 Tel: (01) 668 6819

 The next course of Pilates classes starts the week beginning November 5th.
 They take place on Tuesday evenings and Wednesday mornings.
 All classes are taught by a physiotherapist and have a maximum of five participants.
-There are still some places so if interested please call the clinic on 0166868...
+To reserve a place or for further information please call the clinic on 016686819 to get further details. ...